linlinzhao/linlinzhao.github.io/_posts/2020-07-24-remote-jupyterlab.md

 ```
 This is your accesible link to the jupyter instance.
 Now you can safely logout the server.

+If you choose to use token for accessing, you'll need to copy the full link with token to your browser.
+And the token will be used to set a [cookie](https://jupyter-notebook.readthedocs.io/en/stable/security.html#:~:text=If%20a%20generated%20token%20doesn,notebook%20password%20command%20is%20added.) for your browser.

 ## Connect to remote jupyterlab
-Type `http://yourIPorDomainName:8890/` in your browser.
+Type `http://yourIPorDomainName:8890/` or `link with token` in your browser.

-Then you'll be asked to enter the password you have put into the jupyter config file on the server.
+You'll be asked to enter the password you have put into the jupyter config file on the server.

 Now enjoy working with the remote jupyterlab.
 As long as the server is running, you only need the link to access.